Our Authentic Working Wagon Seat Hardware Kit

-The kit utilizes a 24" spring as standard size.
-You may select the 18” spring set if you wish to have this size in the kit, but they will come powder coated regardless if you select powder coat or not.
+The kit utilizes a 24" spring as the standard size.
+You may select the 18” spring set if you wish to have this size in the kit, but they will come powder-coated regardless if you select powder coat or not.
 The 18" springs are just not as popular as the 24" for stocking them in the unfinished version.

 The 24" spring measures 8-1/2" high and the 18" spring measures 6-1/2" high.
 Springs are 1-1/4" wide rated for 150 lbs. per spring or 300 lbs. as a seat pair.
 We do have 1-1/2" springs available rated for 180 lbs. each or 360 lbs. as a seat pair, e-mail us for more information.